The Stark Truth About the Stark Law

 • The group practice must function as a “unified business”

-• Physician members must provide a substantial amount of services through the group and billed under a billing number assigned to it.
+• Physician members must provide a substantial amount of services through the group and be billed under a billing number assigned to it.
 Any amount received should also be treated as part of the group’s receipts.

 How does the Stark Law relate to the Anti-Kickback Statute and other laws?

-The Stark Law is just one statute used by the federal government to police health care fraud and abuse.
+The Stark Law is just one statute used by the federal government to police healthcare fraud and abuse.

 Others, including the Anti-Kickback Statute and False Claims Act, are also important tools for enforcement.
 While they are commonly misunderstood to be one single law, the fact is that these are separate laws distinct from one another.
 For example:

 • Stark applies only to physician referrals.
-The AKS is much broader, and can apply to anyone who engages in business with federally operated health care entities.
+The AKS is much broader and can apply to anyone who engages in business with federally operated health care entities.

 • Unlike the AKS, there is no intent requirement when determining whether a financial relationship violates the Stark Law, even if it is done accidentally or with good intentions.

 • Exceptions under the Stark Law define what is permissible, and compliance can only be ensured when all requirements of an exception are met.
 Safe harbors under the AKS, on the other hand, define transactions that may induce referrals but don’t necessarily constitute a violation.
-These safe harbors clearly state transaction that don’t fit within the scope of a safe harbor don’t necessarily violate the law.
+These safe harbors clearly state transactions that don’t fit within the scope of a safe harbor don’t necessarily violate the law.

 • Penalties for a violation are much different.
 Whereas the Stark Law imposes civil monetary fines, the AKS can be punishable by substantial civil fines, provider exclusion, and even criminal penalties.